Seed funding has become the ‘participation award’ of startups. While getting started is easier than ever, ultimate success is tougher than ever.

 There has never been a better time to start a new company.

-It seems almost any good idea crossing the floor can get Seed funding; in-fact, even really bad ideas are often able to get initial funding these days.
+It seems like almost any good idea crossing the floor can get Seed Funding.
+In fact, even really bad ideas often receive initial funding these days.
 The catalyst for this change is somewhat of a cultural shift where many diverse ideologies are coming together at the same time.
 A few basic examples include:

 - Shark Tank –

-The popular series began by inspiring people to pursue their dreams.
+This popular series inspires people to pursue their dreams.
 Over time, many viewers have shifted their dreams to bypass the hard work of being the entrepreneur and moving straight to the seemingly cushy position of successful investor.

 - Crowdfunding –